Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/static-type-analysis.md

 ## As part of a CI pipeline

-This project uses GitHub Action for Continuos Integration.
+This project uses GitHub Actions for Continuous Integration.
 The CI workflow is defined in `.github/workflows/python-package.yml`.
 This workflow will run the `mypy` sessions as part of the `static-type-analysis` job, whenever code is pushed to the `develop` branch or pull requests into `develop` are triggered.

+[^1]: You can open your settings by selecting File > Preferences > Settings or by using the keyboard shortcut `Ctrl + ,`.
+You can then switch to the JSON view by clicking the icon of a file with an arrow in the top-right hand corner of the screen.

+## `mypy` configuration

+This project uses a `pyproject.toml` file for configuration.
+For information on how to configure `mypy` using this file,
+see: [Using a pyproject.toml file](h
+ttps://mypy.readthedocs.io/en/stable/config_file.html#using-a-pyproject-toml-file) in the `mypy` documentation.